What is Technical Writing?

 This involves scouring the web to collect relevant information.

 Furthermore, technical writers must collaborate with other organizational stakeholders for highly complex projects despite being subject matter experts.
-This ensures that whatever information they present is a hundred percent accurate.
+This ensures that the information they present is 100 percent accurate.

 Use References